I have a question, but do not know who in the Special Collections Research Center to contact.

 Researchers may use hand-held cameras to photograph materials as long as they a) do not use flash, b) do not disturb other researchers, c) agree to handle materials as outlined in the Researcher Registration agreement, and d) understand that these images are allowed for private research only.
 The researcher is solely responsible for the use made of any material secured from the University and liable for any infringement of copyright.
 Scanners are not allowed.
-For more information, please see the Application for Duplication of Closed Collection Materials.
+For more information, please see our Duplication Policies.

 Are any of the collections available online?